 The tip-off here is to know that art is subjective.
 So different buyers or collectors could decide to go for different pieces at different points in time based on their needs or based on their artistic inclination as well as future possibilities within the web3 space for what they own.

 There isn't much to talk about here except understanding how different web3 marketplaces work and their offerings of trade.
 NFT marketplaces vary from each other by blockchain operations, gas fees, size, volume, accessibility, and availability of digital assets.

 Some examples include:

 ii.
 Axie Marketplace

 x.
 NFT Launchpad

-Many of these platforms have their pros and cons when it comes to minting, listing, and trading NFTs.
-One of the major things to look out for as a first-timer is knowing what cryptocurrencies are used within each platform, if your artwork fits into their ecosystem/niche, and most importantly the cost and regulations surrounding your first project.
+Many of these platforms have pros and cons for minting, listing, and trading NFTs.
+One of the major things to look out for as a first-timer is knowing what cryptocurrencies are used within each platform if your artwork fits into their ecosystem/niche, and, most importantly, the cost and regulations surrounding your first project.